-A public shareholding company, also referred to as a public joint stock company (PJSC), is a company where the business capital is divided into equal shares, with each shareholder's liability limited by their respective number of shares.
+A public shareholding company also referred to as a public joint stock company (PJSC), is a company where the business capital is divided into equal shares, with each shareholder's liability limited by their respective number of shares.
 A PJSC in Dubai is required to have at least 10 founding members, and its management should be vested in a board of directors consisting of 3 to 15 persons whose term of office may not exceed 3 years.
 The founder members may only hold 35% of the share capital, with the remainder required to be offered to the public.
 The Chairman and majority of the directors in a public shareholding company must be UAE nationals.

 The law stipulates that banking, insurance, or other financial companies should be run as public shareholding companies.
-Foreign banks, insurance and financial companies, however, can set up in Dubai by opening a branch or representative office.
+Foreign banks, insurance, and financial companies, however, can set up in Dubai by opening a branch or representative office.

 The minimum capital required to set up a public shareholding company in Dubai is AED 10 million (about $2.7 million) with a nominal face value of AED 1 to 100.
 For a banking company, the minimum capital required is AED 40 million, and for insurance and investment companies, it is AED 25 million.
-For establishing a public joint stock company in Dubai, the other prerequisites are preparation of a founders’ agreement, a prospectus or invitation for public subscription supported by an overall business plan or feasibility study and an auditor’s certificate, a due diligence survey, a memorandum and articles of association.
+For establishing a public shareholding company in Dubai, the other prerequisites are a preparation of a founders’ agreement, a prospectus or invitation for public subscription supported by an overall business plan or feasibility study and an auditor’s certificate, a due diligence survey, a memorandum and articles of association.

 Business incorporation in Dubai comes with its share of benefits.
 Commitbiz helps foreign investors set up their dream businesses in Dubai, and act as a one-stop solution provider taking care of company registration, accounting, bookkeeping, taxation, and corporate secretarial services.
 If you are looking for a reliable partner to set up a company in Dubai, do contact us for assistance.